ellennickles/creative-coding-summer-21/homework-carrie.md

   * When you present, show us your final result, and walk us through your code.
 It is important that you explain what you have done in your code to achieve your result.
   * If you have any inspirations, show your inspirations.
   * What was your goal?
 Did it work out as planned?
-  * If you are to continue your project, what are some potentials?
+  * If you are to continue your project, what are some possibilities?

 ### // Class 02 // August 11 // Final Project Presentations
 [Slides](https://docs.google.com/presentation/d/1WUDViyic0Oen0d3hYw9GXibSP04Xrqa9hC--nyi36F0/edit?usp=sharing)